khanrc/pt.fractalnet/README.md

 However, there are some difference: default option is better than `best` option in C100+ and C100++, and the doubling works better in C100 than in C10.

 ## ETC

-- The Keras implementation [snf/keras-fractalnet](https://github.com/snf/keras-fractalnet) also failed to reproduce results.
+- The Keras implementation [snf/keras-fractalnet](https://github.com/snf/keras-fractalnet) also failed to reproduce the results of the paper.
-- If you are familiar with Korean, there are more discussions and results in [exp-note](./exp-note-kor.md).
+- If you are familiar with Korean, there are more discussions and results in [exp-note (kor)](./exp-note-kor.md).